xJundo/Sokoban/README.md

 - **ESC**: Exit the game.

 ## Game Over 💀
-- The game ends when all boxes are on storage locations or no more moves are possible.
+- The game ends when all boxes are on storage locations or when ALL boxes are blocked.